jonnyrobbie/gpx2json/README.md

-The python script is used to convert GPX files exported by C:GEO geocaching application to GeoJSON format.
+This python script is used to convert GPX files exported by C:GEO geocaching application to GeoJSON format.
-Since Github does some neat nifty automatic map rendering for GeoJSON files, I'm also hosting my found caches here on this repo.

 ```
 usage: gpx2json.py [-h] [-j] [-o] [-v] [-p] gpx [gpx ...]